Augustine Francis Hewit: Life

-On the death of Father Hecker (1888), Hewit was almost unanimously chosen superior general of the institute and held this office until his death.
+On the death of Hecker (1888), Hewit was almost unanimously chosen superior general of the institute and held this office until his death.
 One of his first acts as superior was to pledge the Paulist community to support the Catholic University of America in Washington, D.C.
 St. Thomas College for the education of candidates of the institute was accordingly opened in one of the university buildings in 1889.
-Under his direction, Rev. Walter Elliott, C.S.P., gave the first regular missions to non-Catholics in the United States, and a new foundation of the institute was established in San Francisco.
+Under his direction, Walter Elliott gave the first regular missions to non-Catholics in the United States, and a new foundation of the institute was established in San Francisco.

 Pope Leo XIII conferred upon him the degree of D.D. as did his alma mater, Amherst College.
 Hewit died in New York, 3 July 1897 at the age of 76.

 Works

 A prolific writer, he was for twenty years one of the foremost Catholic apologists in the United States.
 In this field he was orthodox, noted for his loyalties to the magisterium of the Church and his agreement with the opinions of the most approved theologians.
-He wrote nothing that could be styled original; he simply aimed to explain and popularize the teaching of the doctors and saints of the Church.
+He wrote nothing that could be styled original; he simply aimed to explain and popularize the teaching of the doctors and saints of the Catholic Church.

 Most of his articles were published in "The Catholic World" and "The American Catholic Quarterly Review"; a few of them are in a volume entitled "Problems of the Age with Studies in St. Augustine on Kindred Topics".
 His most popular book was "The Life of Rev. Francis A. Baker", one of his companions, who died in 1865.